 When we buy lenses, most of us generally try to get the fastest model in every focal length we go with.
 Like many others I generally believe that the faster lens will give me better performance!
-My argument is that if I stop down a faster lens by a stop, I will get nicer images that I would out of the equivalent, which is at the same stop wide open (e.g. 50mm F1.4 is better at F1.8 than 50mm F1.8 at F1.8).
+My argument is that if I stop down a faster lens by a stop, I will get nicer images that I would out of the equivalent, which would be wide open at the same stop (e.g. 50mm F1.4 is better at F1.8 than 50mm F1.8 at F1.8).

 While both lenses look really sharp uncropped (and will look equally sharp in 1080p and maybe even 4k video), when you really crop in the 16mp files (download full res stills here), it’s clear that nFD F3.5 is sharper.
 It also focuses a bit closer, is more compact, weighs less, cheaper and handles flare in a more subtle way (unless strong flare is what you want).

 With F2.5 version in my procession, I was planning to sell the F3.5, but now I’m not even sure if I want to sell it any more.
 It’s a perfect example when specs don’t necessarily mean anything.